 - Criteria for inclusion in the authors’/ contributors’ list (CRediT taxonomy)

 - A statement that the manuscript has been read and approved by all the authors, that the requirements for authorship as stated earlier in this document have been met, and that each author believes that the manuscript represents honest work, if that information is not provided in another form (see below); and

 - The name, address, e-mail, and telephone number of the corresponding author, who is responsible for communicating with the other authors about revisions and final approval of the proofs, if that information is not included on the manuscript itself.

-INDIAN JOURNAL OF AYURVEDA & INTEGRATIVE MEDICINE KLEU accepts manuscripts written in American English.
+INDIAN JOURNAL OF AYURVEDA & INTEGRATIVE MEDICINE KLEU accepts manuscripts written in British English.